AndrewstheBuilder/Leet-Code-Intuitions/Problem_Solving_Steps.md

   - Ignore things that don't show good signal (but check with your interviewer first)
     - Get the biggest element in the array etc.
 ### Verification
-- Do not use your original example to walk through your code.
-Because its likely a very large example and it will be time consuming to walk through it.
-  - Also better to test your design with an example you did not use to come up with that design
 1. Walk through a conceptual walkthrough. **FAST!**
 2. Hot spots.
 Where are the high risk lines of code? **FAST!**
    - Math